mathenaangeles/Mayari/README.md

 ## Get Started

+### Running on Docker
+Prerequisites: Have docker installed in system
+Recommended: Have Docker VSCode extension

+1. In the root of the folder, ```docker-compose up``` on terminal
+- Stop the containers from either the terminal or extension.
+Build/Rebuild images
+- ```docker-compose build```

+Rebuild in the following scenarios:
+- adding of new libraries
+- changes to any of the Dockerfiles
+- changes to docker-compose.yml

 ### Backend
 1. Navigate to the backend directory.
 2. Run `source venv/bin/activate` to activate the virtual environment.